 Winner of the Pierre Robillard Award

-Victor Veitch is the winner of the Pierre Robillard Award of the Statistical Society of Canada.
-Victor’s thesis, entitled “(Sparse) Exchangeable Random Graphs” was written while he was a doctoral student at the University of Toronto, working under the supervision of Daniel M. Roy.
+Saifuddin Syed is the winner of the Pierre Robillard Award of the Statistical Society of Canada.
+Saif's thesis, entitled "Non-reversible parallel tempering on optimized paths", was written while he was a doctoral student at the University of British Columbia working under the supervision of Alexandre Bouchard-Côté.

 The criteria used in selecting the winner of the Pierre Robillard Award include the originality of ideas and techniques, the possible applications and their treatment, and the potential impact of the work.
 The award is named in memory of Professor Pierre Robillard, an outstanding dynamic young statistician at the Université de Montréal, whose untimely death in 1975 cut short what promised to be a highly distinguished career.

-Victor Veitch will present an overview of his work in a special session at this year’s SSC Annual Meeting at McGill University.
+Saifuddin will present an overview of his work at a special session at 2023 SSC Annual Meeting.